felicitywang/TFMTL/expts/README.md

 - `scripts/`: scripts to run the experiments
     - `write_tfrecord_merged.py`: python script to generate merged vocabulary and write TFRecord data files
     - `write_tfrecord_single.py`: python script to generate the TFRecord files for the single dataset(without share vocabulary)
-    - `write_tfrecord_predict.py`: python script to generate the TFRecord file for the given json file of the text to predict
+    - `write_tfrecord_predict.py`: python script to generate the TFRecord file for the given json file of the unlabeled text to predict
+    - `write_tfrecord_test.py`: python script to generate the TFRecord file for the given json file of the labeled text to test
     - `convert_TEXT_to_JSON.py`: python script to convert to text to predict from plain text to gzipped json
     - `discriminative_driver.py`: driver script to run the MULT model